nasa/CompDam_DGD/readme.md

 ### Building a shared library
 CompDam_DGD can be built into a shared library file.
 Follow these steps:
 1. Place a copy of the Abaqus environment file (with the compiler flags specified) in the `for` directory
+2. In Linux, and when using Abaqus versions prior to 2017, rename `CompDam_DGD.for` to `CompDam_DGD.f`
-2. From the `for` directory, on Windows, run:
+3. From the `for` directory, run:
 ```
-for $  abaqus make library=CompDam_DGD.for
+abaqus make library=CompDam_DGD
 ```
-On Linux systems, `CompDam_DGD.for` must be replaced with `CompDam_DGD.f`.
-This command will create executable files for the operating system it is executed on (`.dll` for Windows and `.so` for Linux).
+This command will create shared libraries for the operating system it is executed on (`.dll` for Windows and `.so` for Linux).

 When using a pre-compiled shared library, it is only necessary to specify the location of the shared library files in the environment file (the compiler options are not required).
 To run an analysis using a shared library, add `usub_lib_dir = <full path to shared library file>` to the Abaqus environment file in the Abaqus working directory.